-A shining star of the cut flower trade, ‘Blue Barlow’ prances elaborate fully double deep violet-blue blossoms—upward-facing, spurless and nearly 2 in. across—on tall lithe stems.
-Gray-green divided foliage shapes a tailored lacy mound below the plush, long lasting Dahlia-like inflorescences that everyone adores, especially hummingbirds and butterflies.
-Ideal for bright dappled recesses, this uniquely beautiful Columbine appreciates well-drained, compost-rich soil and a cut back after the blooms are spent.
+A shining star of the cut flower trade, ‘Blue Barlow’ prances elaborate, fully double deep violet-blue blossoms—upward-facing, spurless and nearly 2 in. across—on tall lithe stems.
+Grayish blue-green divided foliage shapes a tailored lacy mound below the plush, long-lasting Dahlia-like inflorescences that everyone adores, especially hummingbirds and butterflies.
+Ideal for bright dappled recesses, this uniquely beautiful Columbine appreciates well-drained, compost-rich soil and a cutback after the blooms are spent.

 Size: 2-1/2' high x 18" wide.